toolleeo/cli-apps/README.md

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
 * [arbtt](https://github.com/nomeata/arbtt) - (automatic, rule-based time tracker) runs in background, collecting information regarding open windows, focussed ones, etc.; it can be configured to display statistics on the collected data, e.g., figuring out the time spent on one specific window.
 * [Bartib](https://github.com/nikolassv/bartib) - Easy to use time tracking tool for the command line.
 It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
+* [cambd-cli](https://github.com/rocktimsaikia/cambd-cli) - A CLI tool to automate the process to access the Cambridge dictionary.
 * [CLI-Dictionary](https://github.com/Lodobo/CLI-Dictionary) - Scripts for downloading and viewing wiktionary entries from Kaikki.org.
 * [cowyo](https://github.com/schollz/cowyo) - Feature rich wiki webserver for minimalists.
 * [dijo](https://github.com/NerdyPepper/dijo) - Scriptable, curses-based, digital habit tracker.